 Andy Hei is a professional dealer in classical Chinese furniture.
-He is the second generation of the prominent H.L.
-Hei family, which has dealt in huanghuali and zitan furniture from the Ming and Qing dynasties for over65 years.
+He is the second generation of the H.L.
+Hei family, which has dealt in Ming and Qing Dynasty huanghuali and zitan furniture for over 70 years.

-From 1989, Andy Hei served as assistant to the New York dealer, Robert H. Ellsworth (1929-2014), both in antique dealing, and in the establishment and management of the Chinese Heritage Art Foundation in Hong Kong.
+From 1989, Andy Hei assisted the late New York dealer, Robert H. Ellsworth in antique dealing and setting up the Chinese Heritage Art Foundation in Hong Kong.
 In 1999, Andy Hei Ltd was established on Hollywood Road, becoming renowned for Chinese furniture and works of art.

 From 2012 to 2015, Andy served on the Exhibition Centre Committee of the West Kowloon Cultural District Authority.
 In 2017, Andy was invited to serve as a Council Member of the Hong Kong Arts Development Council.
 In 2019, he was appointed a Trustee of Friends of Hong Kong Museum of Art.